judahhooper/judahhooper/README.md

 I'm studying computing and IT at the Open University and i'm set to graduate in just over a year or so

+I'm working towards my CCNA and DevNet qualifications as part of my studies

 Thank you for stopping by